 Difference between Ultrasonic and Eddy Current Testing

-- UT is for internal flaws, whereas ET is suitable for surface and subsurface flaws.
+- Functionally, UT specializes in identifying internal flaws, while ET excels in detecting surface and subsurface flaws.

 ECT Over PMI for Material Sorting